Test0ne/firstSite/README.md

-# TODO PRIORITY
-User registration
-User authentication
-Groups
-Session
-Cookies
-Authentication
-Authorization
-Maps
-Cluster maps
-Security checks
-Flash

 # firstSite
-My first website from scratch, created with Node.js, JavaScript, HTML, CSS, Express, Mongoose,
+My first website with Node JS.

-This project includes the server-side files for my first website.
+This github contains the entire web server.

+WI.

 *The commands below assume you are running bash from the v1 directory*

 **Start server**
->node index.js
+>node main.js

 **Seed database with default groups**
 >node seeds/seed_groups.js